hdorgeval/le-livre-des-rois/src/markdown/en/warner/06-faridun/02-how-faridun-sent-jandal-to-yaman.md

 > And I would fain consult thereon with you.
 >
 > The ambassador saith thus : ' Thus saith the Shah : —
+>

-I have three princes who adorn my throne
+> > I have three princes who adorn my throne
+> >

-And seek for favour and affinity
+> > And seek for favour and affinity
+> >
+> > With thee by marriage with thy virtuous daughters.
+>

-With thee by marriage with thy virtuous daughters." " If I shall answer, ' Yes,' and mean it not,
+> If I shall answer, ' Yes,' and mean it not,
+>

-Twill be a lie ; to lie is not for kings ;
+> Twill be a lie ; to lie is not for kings ;
+>

-If I shall acquiesce in his request
+> If I shall acquiesce in his request
+>

-My heart will be on fire, my face all tears ;
+> My heart will be on fire, my face all tears ;
+>

-And if I shall refuse my heart will feel
+> And if I shall refuse my heart will feel
+>

-His vengeance — not a matter for a jest
+> His vengeance — not a matter for a jest
+>

-From one who is the monarch of the world ;
+> From one who is the monarch of the world ;
+>

-And travellers too have heard of what Zahhak
+> And travellers too have heard of what Zahhak
+>

-Hath suffered from him.
-Now advise me well."
+> Hath suffered from him.
+Now advise me well.

 The veteran valiant chiefs thus made reply :